finbourne/lusid-sdk-csharp/sdk/docs/PostingModulesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a id="updatepostingmodulerules"></a>
+<a id="setpostingmodulerules"></a>
-# **UpdatePostingModuleRules**
+# **SetPostingModuleRules**
-> PostingModuleRulesUpdatedResponse UpdatePostingModuleRules (string scope, string code, List<PostingModuleRule> postingModuleRule)
+> PostingModuleRulesUpdatedResponse SetPostingModuleRules (string scope, string code, List<PostingModuleRule> postingModuleRule)

-[EXPERIMENTAL] UpdatePostingModuleRules: Update a Posting Modules rules
+[EXPERIMENTAL] SetPostingModuleRules: Set the rules of a Posting Module

-Update the given Posting Modules rules, this will replace the existing set of rules for the posting module.
+Set the given Posting Modules rules, this will replace the existing set of rules for the posting module.

 ### Example
 ```csharp